quorinne/Election-Analysis/README.md

 # Election_Analysis

 ## Project Overview
 I have been given the task of completing the election audit of a local congressional election by a Colorado Board of Elections.
 The three candidates whose votes we tallied were, Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.
-We analyzed the data for three counties in the state of Colorado;Arapahoe, Denver and Jefferson.
+We analyzed the data for three counties in the state of Colorado; Arapahoe, Denver and Jefferson.

   * The total number of votes was 369,711.
   * Jefferson had 38,855 voters or 10.5%